2025 Solar Incentives Guide for Bloomfield, NJ - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC applies towards solar systems installed after January 1, 2006, and allows you to deduct from your taxes a percentage of the total cost of solar panels, labor, accessories and equipment.
+The ITC can be applied to solar systems installed after January 1, 2006, and under this program you can deduct from your taxes a percentage of the total cost of solar panels, accessories, labor and equipment.
 This credit can apply towards solar panels installed on a primary or secondary residence in the United States that you own.
-The original claim amount was 30% of the total cost, although certain projects may qualify for only 26%, depending on the details.
+The original amount you could claim was 30% of the total cost, although depending on when the project was completed, your credit may range from 26-30%.
 There is no maximum amount you can claim.

-More information about the new Inflation Reduction Act can be found here.
-To understand how the new Clean Energy Credit applies to you, reach out to your local Bloomfield solar installation company.
+Click here to learn more about the new Inflation Reduction Act.
+To best understand how the new Clean Energy Credit will apply to you, reach out to your local Bloomfield solar installers.

 State & Local Solar Incentives